L-Dot/Letterboxd-list-scraper/README.md

 > [!TIP]
 > Scraping multiple lists is most easily done by running `python -m listscraper -f <file>` with a custom .txt file that contains the URL on each newline.
 Each newline can take unique `-p` and `-on` optional flags.
 For an example of such a file please see `target_lists.txt`.

+> [!IMPORTANT]
+> Program currently does not support the scraping of extremely long generic Letterboxd pages (e.g. `https://letterboxd.com/films/popular/this/week/genre/documentary/`, which contains ~152000 films)

 ## TODO

 * Add options for output (CSV, json, txt).